dopeboy/dopeboy.github.io/_posts/2015-3-7-teaching-code.md

 ### Knowing versus teaching

 I didn't bother preparing for the first couple of classes.
 Writing "hello world" in HTML, making the background of a page red, changing font sizes?
 Please.
-I could do these in my sleep.
+I could do that in my sleep.
 And so, with supreme confidence, I walked into class and starting teaching.

 And failed pretty quickly.